ncatlab/nlab-content/pages/3/2/5/9/19523/content.md

 This is in contrast to the [[standard model of cosmology]], based on [[FRW model]]-type solutions to [[Einstein's equations]], where [[spacetime]] _is_ assumed to be spatially homogeneous (an assumption also known as the _cosmological principle_).

 Of course the [[observable universe]] is clearly not _exactly_ homogeneous (due to initial [[CMB]] fluctuation and ensuing [[structure formation]]), but the question is whether on cosmic [[scales]] the deviation from homogeneity is small enough that it may be neglected, to first approximation, for the purpose of modelling cosmological evolution, or whether it exerts relevant "backreaction" on the global evolution of spacetime.
+For a clean account of the question see [Kolb-Marra-Matarrese 10](#KolbMarraMatarrese10).

-It has been shown that the effect of such backreaction is small or invisible if the inhomogeneity is modeled in a Newtonian limit, instead of taking [[general relativity|relativity]] into account ([Buchert 00](#Buchert00), [Buchert-Ehlers 95](#BuchertEhlers95)), which however is the standard approximation currently used in comparing the [[standard model of cosmology]] to data.
+It has been shown that the effect of such backreaction is small or invisible if the inhomogeneity is modeled in a non-[[relativistic field theory|relativistic]] (i.e. Newtonian) limit, instead of taking [[general relativity|relativity]] into account ([Buchert 00](#Buchert00), [Buchert-Ehlers 95](#BuchertEhlers95)), which however is the standard approximation currently used in comparing the [[standard model of cosmology]] to data.

 ## Effective dark energy from inhomogeneity?